1Hive/kit/README.md

 <br>

 ### [1Hive DAO template](https://github.com/1Hive/dao-template)
-- An easy to deploy [Aragon DAO template](https://hack.aragon.org/docs/templates-intro) that recreates the model used in 1Hive, but for any arbitrary organization.
+- An easy to deploy [Aragon DAO template](https://hack.aragon.org/docs/templates-intro) that recreates the DAO model used in 1Hive, but for any arbitrary organization.

 <br>